symbol/symbol-docs/source/guidelines/sdk-development.rst

 Reactive
 ========

-NEM2-SDK uses ReactiveX Library intensely.
+|sdk| uses ReactiveX Library intensely.

 * **Functional**: Developers can avoid complex stateful programs using clean input/output functions over observable streams.
 * **Less is more**: ReactiveX's operators often reduce what was once an elaborate challenge into a few lines of code.